 If we had to give you a place and technique that works best right now, try this.
 Go weedless with a long plastic worm with bright tail at the end of a light weight slip shot.
 Cast with the wind behind you anywhere between the amphitheater and the pier.
 Cast out deep, use heavy wrist action on the worm to make it full of life, BUT retrieve slow.
 Our bass like to "slow dance" with bait, so reel slow, stay near the bottom and use twitching action.

-The lake is full and the water is as clear west of Nook 2.
-Conditions are as good as they can be for summer time.
+Recent rains have filled the lake back to 100% full.
 Tall grass causes a snake concern, as they can hide in grass about 2" tall.
 Use extreme caution until the ground dries and the grass gets cut.

 Click any thumbnail image to view a slideshow